Sevilla 2-1 Juventus (agg: 3-2): Lamela seals Europa League final place with extra-time winner

 Simon Hart, Sevilla reporter

-Sevilla started the match impressively but had to dig deep after falling behind.
-They rode their luck at times.
-But this is Sevilla and the Europa League – they love this competition and the six-time winners always find a way.
+Sevilla started the match with impressive intensity, roared on by a raucous Sánchez-Pizjuán, but had to dig deep after falling behind.
+They rode their luck at times but this is Sevilla and the Europa League – they love this competition and the six-time winners always find a way.

 Fabio Balaudo, Juventus reporter